Sidney Alford: Early life

 Alford was born in Ilford, a suburb of London, and was one of two children.
 During the early stages of the Second World War he moved with his family to Bournemouth on the south coast where "tip and run" German aircraft raids introduced him to machine gun fire and air-dropped bombs.

 Returning to Ilford (1942, aged 7) he experienced more aircraft bombs, usually dropped under cover of night, and he started a collection of fragments of bombs and of anti-aircraft shells.
-His searches rewarded him with the occasional magnalium incendiary bomb of which the bodies later provided a welcome source of metal for his earliest fireworks.
+His searches occasionally rewarded him with magnalium incendiary bombs, the bodies of which later provided a source of metal for his earliest fireworks.
 Alford's interest in explosives and pyrotechnics was born.
 On one occasion Alford found a complete flying bomb engine in Epping Forest.
 He had the opportunity to hear and observe the V-1 flying bomb ("Doodlebugs") and V2 rockets and was able to compare and contrast their effects.

-Fascination with the technology of warfare, its causes and its effects upon the cultures of the people involved, has remained with him.
+Fascination with the technology of warfare, its causes and its effects upon the cultures of the people involved, remained with him.